Skip to main content

 #

-:: Recursive search for sensitive terms in text/config files
+:: Search recursively for sensitive terms

 findstr /S /I /M "password secret key" *.xml *.config *.txt *.ini